 Another way Milliner has seen God’s hand is in the consistent attendance at the prayer services.
 He jokingly called the fellowship during services “the Lenten miracle.”

-“I’ve never been alone,” he told the Record, “there was one time, it was 4:30 p.m. on Friday and it was only me [for the first time in Wheaton Lenten history].”
+“I’ve never been alone,” he told the Record, “there was one time, it was 4:30 p.m. on Friday and it was only me .”
 Fifteen minutes passed, and he thought no one was coming, but that’s when “a studio associate here who cares for this building and puts on all the shows … he walks by and says, ‘Oh, I’ll come pray with you.’”
 So the services have continued, drawing in a diverse mix of people from liturgical and non-liturgical traditions alike.

 Sawyer and Crone, who represent a sliver of the diverse range of liturgical backgrounds that make up the Wheaton student body, both talked about how attending a regular prayer time has helped them grow in their faith.

 Sawyer recounted her own journey to observing the liturgy.
 “I did not grow up observing Lent.
 I don’t think I’d ever heard of it until, when I was twelve, I moved to the Netherlands and I went to an Anglican church.
 And there, it’s kind of ingrained into European culture, but it’s more the party aspect of it, like a Carnival or Mardi Gras kind of thing.”
 In high school, she moved back to the US and started processing what the Bible says about fasting and other similar practices.
 Ultimately, she realized that Lent is “a time of mourning and makes Easter more significant.”